Urban deer study

 After the prescribed three-year deer survey and in consultation with local First Nations, the Ministry of Forests, Lands, Natural Resource Operations, and Rural Development has granted the permit required to participate in studying the efficacy of immunocontraception on deer.

 The research is being done by the University of Victoria Applied Conservation Macro Ecology (ACME) Lab in partnership with the township.

-The next step in the research is tagging 20 control deer.
-Capture teams of at least two people (one team lead/wildlife veterinarian and one field technician) will undertake the work.
-From July 26 to August 11—under the lead and supervision of the project wildlife veterinarian—female deer will be tagged by darting rather than using any physical traps.
-These researchers will be clearly identifiable by high visibility vests.
+Researchers have successfully tagged 20 control deer.
+Capture teams of at least two people (one team lead/wildlife veterinarian and one field technician) completed the work July 26 to August 11, 2021—under the lead and supervision of the project wildlife veterinarian.
+Female deer were tagged by darting rather than using any physical traps.

 Detections of marked control deer will help researchers determine the Esquimalt urban deer population size.
 In September-October 2021, up to 100 female deer will be captured and marked to treat with an immunocontraception (IC) vaccination.
 In fall 2023, previously treated deer will be given an IC booster vaccine.